Test Suggests Delivery Apps Provide Incremental Sales, Not Cannibalization

 “We looked at that one specifically because that was such a large test.
-The interesting thing there people who had the UberEATS app went out to McDonald’s less in general, but we wanted to see if something changed when the pilot started,” said Portnoy.
+The interesting thing there was people who had the UberEats app went out to McDonald’s less in general, but we wanted to see if something changed when the pilot started,” said Portnoy.

 “It’s important to consider all the factors that come into play,” said Portnoy in a release announcing the results of the test.
 “If delivery apps caused lower visitation rates, then they could indicate cannibalization of in-store visits.
 However, if delivery apps merely indicate a different type of user, according to socioeconomic level, demographic or geography, who has a naturally lower rate of visitation, then creating opportunity for them to access the brand on a delivery app could drive incremental purchases.”

-How exactly that plays out at chains further upscale from McDondald’s isn’t totally clear.
-But David Gordon, president at Cheesecake factory said he’s seeing the same thing, but none of the margin damage that is so commonly cited.
+How exactly that plays out at chains further up the scale from McDondald’s isn’t totally clear.
+But David Gordon, president at Cheesecake Factory, said he’s seeing the same thing, but none of the margin damage that is so commonly cited.